openstack/sushy-tools/doc/source/user/dynamic-emulator.rst

 On eject the OpenStack driver will:

-* Assume the attached volume has been rewritten with a new image (an ISO installer or IPA)
+* Assume the attached Volume has been rewritten with a new image (an ISO installer or IPA)
-* Detach the volume
+* Detach the Volume
-* Create an image from the volume (long running)
+* Create an image from the Volume (long running)
-* Store the volume image ID in server metadata property `sushy-tools-volume-image`
+* Store the Volume image ID in server metadata property `sushy-tools-volume-image`
 * Rebuild the server with the new image
-* Delete the volume
+* Delete the Volume
 * Delete the image

 Virtual media boot
 ++++++++++++++++++

-To boot a system from a virtual media device the client first needs to figure out which manager is responsible for the system of interest:
+To boot a system from a virtual media device, the client first needs to figure out which Manager is responsible for the system of interest:

 .. code-block:: bash